-Archery draw permits are a bit more difficult than Arizona, but still reasonable.
-There are only a limited amount of units that have javelina, and most are in the southwest portion.
+Archery draw permits are a bit more difficult than Arizona but still reasonable.
+There are only a limited amount of units that have javelina hunting, and most are in the southwest portion.

-Texas: While Texas offers archery hunting for javelina, many of the opportunities occur on private property, where fees are generally required.
+Texas: While Texas offers archery javelina hunting, many of the opportunities occur on private property, where fees are generally required.
 As such, I won’t go into too much detail here.
 However, if you’re hunting for a different species, check into adding javelina, since many counties have liberal seasons with unlimited bag limits.

 Areas to Hunt

 This article will focus on Arizona, due to 1) most opportunity, and 2) my knowledge base due to living nearby.